 With our local partners, we are tackling these problems on several fronts:

 - And on Capitol Hill, we are continuing to advocate for more funding for the emergency response and for speeding the aid effort.
-Recent initiatives included hosting a delegation in Washington, DC, of local leaders from Puerto Rico who made their case directly to Members of Congress, Congressional staffers, and high-level FEMA officials.
+We have brought delegations of local leaders from Puerto Rico who made their case directly to Members of Congress, Congressional staffers, and high-level FEMA officials.

 Donate now to help us meet the most critical needs.